mechPenSketch/Pausing/README.md

 #### PauseRes.tres
 This resource file handles the style of the whole pausing system.

+When it comes to Styles for Buttons, Focus should be left blank while Hover should have a stylebox, as the latter is the one that will be used when a button gets focused.

 #### MenuPanel.gd
 MenuPanel lists the buttons it has, connecting them to its parent PauseBg when it comes to pressing.
 This is done through a Dictionary, `button_effects`.
 In the Inspector, you can add its buttons' NodePath as a key.
 The value can be either a NodePath of another menu panel, or the following Strings: